Woodenonez/TrajTrack-MPCnDQN-RLBoost/README.md

 # Title
-Model Predictive Control with Deep Q-Networks for Motion Planning and Control of Mobile Robots
+Collision-Free Trajectory Planning of Mobile Robots by Integrating Deep Reinforcement Learning and Model Predictive Control

 ## Publication
 The paper is available: [Not Yet] \